Discover more from The Retroist

 As a junk food junkie, I hated the school lunch.
 The best I could hope for was a pizza, which was always on Friday, so often instead of eating I just saved my money for video games.

-Needless to say it was a hug hit and the line slowed to a crawl as every kid wanted one.
-At the end of the first day they ran out of the syrup they use to make these cold tasty drinks and it would be week before they reactivated the machine.
+Needless to say, it was a hug hit and the line slowed to a crawl as every kid wanted one.
+At the end of the first day they ran out of the syrup they use to make these cold, tasty drinks, and it would be a week before they reactivated the machine.